-Subjects who have a WBC differential and the subsequent peripheral blood smear confirming the presence of immature or dysplastic cells at either the Baseline Visit or during the study.
+Subjects who have a white blood cell (WBC) differential and the subsequent peripheral blood smear confirming the presence of immature or dysplastic cells at either the Baseline Visit or during the study

-3. Optional bone marrow biopsies:
+3. Optional bone marrow evaluations:

-Optional bone marrow biopsies will be requested from all subjects.
-These evaluations should be strongly encouraged to allow the assessment of bone marrow safety of E5501.
+Optional bone marrow evaluations will be requested from all subjects.
+These evaluations should be strongly encouraged to allow for the assessment of bone marrow safety of E5501.
 For those subjects who consent to undergo these optional bone marrow evaluations, bone marrow biopsies will be performed as follows: